A CHANGE OF PERSPECTIVE FOR YOUR COMPANY STRATEGY

 Why Game Theory is important - actively manage disruption

-Nobel Prize-winning game theoretical techniques are used to analyse the complexity of entrepreneurship in reality, and apply the results to improve decision-making in key subject areas.
+Techniques based on Nobel Prize-winning research on game theory are used to analyse the complexity of entrepreneurship in reality, and apply the results to improve decision-making in key subject areas.
 Today’s complex world is often oversimplified with traditional management tools, resulting in reactive management decisions.

 Game theory breaks complexity down to its strategic core, then puts it into context and thus creates new and useful perspectives for relevant management decisions.
 Disruptive opportunities and challenges are highlighted, put into context and made predictable and manageable to shape strategy from the outset.

 - as a strategic success factor at company strategy level